Urban-Meteorology-Reading/UMEP-Workshop/source/Parameters/Consider1.rst

 - `Initial conditions <https://suews.readthedocs.io/en/latest/input_files/Initial_Conditions/Initial_Conditions.html>`_

-- Conducting a model spinup for a number of years allows for the influence of the conditions selected to begin with being no longer critical.
+- Conducting a model spinup for a number of years allows for the influence of the conditions selected to begin with, to become no longer critical.
 - Key ones to consider

    - leaf area index (leaf-on, leaf-off)